Huzaifa309/loggerLib/README.md

    target_link_libraries(myapp /usr/local/lib/libloggerlib.a pthread)
    ```

-5. **Troubleshooting:**
+3. **Troubleshooting:**
    - If you get an error like `fatal error: quill/bundled/fmt/core.h: No such file or directory`, make sure `/usr/local/include/quill/bundled/fmt/core.h` exists.
-If not, re-run `sudo make install` from your loggerLib build directory.
+If not, the library wasn't properly installed.
    - Do **not** add or link to system Quill or fmt.
 All dependencies are vendored and installed for you.

 ---